Blinken says U.S. and India united in tackling COVID-19

-WASHINGTON (Reuters) -U.S. Secretary of State Antony Blinken said on Friday the United States and India are united in trying to tackle the COVID-19 pandemic together and Washington wants to make sure it takes action to help India with its coronavirus crisis.
+WASHINGTON (Reuters) -Secretary of State Antony Blinken said on Friday the United States and India are united in trying to tackle the COVID-19 pandemic together and Washington is determined to help India with its coronavirus crisis.

-Indian Foreign Minister Subrahmanyam Jaishankar, who has spent the past week in the United States seeking help amid a devastating second wave of infections at home, told reporters while standing with Blinken at the State Department that India is grateful to the United States for strong support and solidarity.
+Indian Foreign Minister Subrahmanyam Jaishankar, who has spent the past week in the United States seeking help amid a devastating second wave of infections at home, told reporters while standing with Blinken at a State Department meeting that India is grateful to Washington for strong support and solidarity.

 “In the earlier days of COVID, India was there for the United States - something we will never forget,” Blinken said.
 “And now we want to make sure that we’re there for India as well.”

-Blinken said the partnership between the United States and India is “vital,” “strong” and “increasingly productive.”
+Blinken said the partnership between the two countries is “vital,” “strong” and “increasingly productive.”

-U.S. President Joe Biden in April ordered American troops withdrawn from Afghanistan by Sept.
-1, embracing a risk that Afghanistan’s Taliban insurgency could topple the U.S.-backed government in Kabul.
-Blinken and Jaishankar also discussed the February military coup in Myanmar, another of India’s neighbors.

-India, the world’s second most-populous country, this month has recorded its highest COVID-19 death toll since the pandemic began more than a year ago.
-Only about 3% of India’s 1.3 billion people have been fully vaccinated, the lowest rate among the 10 countries with the most cases.

-Jaishankar said India was appreciative to the United States for its “strong support and solidarity at a moment of great difficulty for us.”

-Indian Prime Minister Narendra Modi’s government has faced mounting criticism for its failure to secure COVID-19 vaccines for its people.
+Prime Minister Narendra Modi’s government has faced mounting criticism for its failure to secure COVID-19 vaccines for its people, even though India is one of the world’s biggest producers of vaccines.
 Indian officials have said Jaishankar has been seeking supplies while in the United States.

+Jaishankar said India was appreciative to Washington for its “strong support and solidarity at a moment of great difficulty for us.”

+U.S. Acting Assistant Secretary for South Asia Dean Thompson later told a briefing hosted by the State Department’s Foreign Press Center that vaccine manufacturing, procurement and delivery were discussed with Jaishankar, but declined to give details.

+He said final decisions were still pending as to where up to 80 million vaccine doses President Joe Biden has promised to send abroad would go.

 India pledged last month to fast-track vaccine imports.
 Its insistence on local trials and a dispute over indemnity stalled discussions with U.S. firm Pfizer.
 India scrapped local trials for “well-established” foreign vaccines on Thursday and a government official said Pfizer shots could arrive by July.